amitrana3/dynatrace-innovationlab-JMX-Extensions/Camel/Readme.md

 This Camel Plugins collects below metrices.
+Display few metrics for Routes and Procceses in UI

 org.apache.camel